luizgiacomossi/optimizationController6dof/README.md

-# 6DoF UAV Flight Control Saturation Threshold Optimization
+# 6DoF UAV Flight Control Force and Torque Saturation Limits Optimization
 This project refers to the final assignment of the subject "Planning and Control for Mobile Robotics" CM-202 ITA | Aeronautics Institute of Technology